Beeville Orange Growers: History

-Southwest Texas League 1910–1911 / Gulf Coast League 1926
+Southwest Texas League 1910–1911

-In 1910, the Beeville Orange Growers began minor league play.
-Beeville became charter members of the Southwest Texas League, which began play as a six–team Class D level minor league.
-The Bay City Rice Eaters, Brownsville Brownies, Corpus Christi Pelicans, Laredo Bermudas and Victoria Rosebuds joined Beeville as charter members in league play.
+In 1910, Beeville began minor league play, when the Beeville "Orange Growers" became charter members of the Southwest Texas League, which began play as a six–team Class D level minor league.
+The Bay City Rice Eaters, Brownsville Brownies, Corpus Christi Pelicans, Laredo Bermudas and Victoria Rosebuds joined with Beeville as charter members in league play.

 The Beeville use of the "Orange Growers" moniker corresponds to local industry.
 In the era in which the team played, Beeville, Texas had developed a citrus industry.
 However, the climate did not support the citrus industry long term and it soon died out.

 In their first season of league play, Southwest Texas League games began on April 21, 1910.
 Beeville did not qualify for the Southwest Texas League playoffs in 1910, playing under managers Harry Longley and Francis Woessner.
 Victoria, who won the first–half pennant, had the league's best overall record at 72–45.
-Brownsville, had the second best overall record at 68–47, winning the second–half pennant.
-Both finished ahead of the 3rd place Bay City Rice Eaters (59–56), followed by Laredo (54–61), Beeville (52–64) and Corpus Christi (42–74).
+Brownsville had the second-best overall record at 68–47, winning the second–half pennant.
+Both finished ahead of the third place Bay City Rice Eaters (59–56), followed by Laredo (54–61), Beeville (52–64) and Corpus Christi (42–74).
 In the 1910 Finals, the Brownsville Brownies defeated the Victoria Rosebuds.

 In 1911, the Southwest Texas League played its final seasons Beeville and won the league championship playing under manager Billy Disch.
 After all six teams returned for the second season of league play, the Corpus Christi Pelicans folded on July 17, 1911, and the Victoria Rosebuds disbanded on August 11, 1911.
-With four teams finishing the regular season, the Bay City Rice Eaters won the first–half pennant and Beeville won the second–half title.
+With four teams finishing the regular season, the Bay City Rice Eaters won the first–half pennant and Beeville won the second–half title in the split season schedule.
 Bay City had the best overall record with a 67–51 record, followed by Brownsville, who finished 2.0 games behind with a 64–52 overall record, Beeville (63–54) and Laredo (55–63).
 Manager Billy Disch became the longtime baseball coach of the Texas Longhorns baseball team at the University of Texas, beginning in 1911.
 Today's UFCU Disch–Falk Field at the university is named in–part after Billy Disch.

 Based on the split–season format, Beeville was scheduled to play Bay City in the 1911 Southwest Texas League Finals.
 It was reported that the league wanted to retrieve the 1910 championship trophy from Brownsville to reuse for the 1911 finals, but Brownsville refused to part with the trophy.
 The 1911 Finals Southwest Texas League were not held, as the Beeville Orange Growers were awarded the Championship after Bay City refused to play in the finals.
 It was reported that Bay City was concerned about Beeville fan behavior based on earlier incidents.
 The league permanently folded after the 1911 season.